gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-10-15-1-on-1-with-10-software-enginers.md

     I hope this helps for interview preparation.
 Moving on to the next topic 😎.

-## How large teams work?
+## How do large teams work?

 Let me add more context to this question — This was asked by someone who was working for a startup for about 4 years, and was wondering how things would unfold if their team scaled 2x-3x in strength.
 How would the projects be managed and what challenges would exist for them being an old member of the team who is transitioning more towards a managerial role.
 This is a common question for people working in small teams.
 They sometimes wonder how large teams operate to make something as large as Youtube, Google Maps, or Amazon S3.

-Having worked for startups mostly, this question was slightly out of syllabus for me 🤣.
-But I’ve read about large organisations and how they work, so I could add some insights.
+I’ve been in a habit of reading a lot of content in the past few years from which I shared the following insights:

 1. First of all, no large system is built in a day, or week, or even a month.
 Smart engineers start building things in the most stupid way, and iterate on them as they find bottlenecks in the system that prevents it from scaling further, so that they can replace those specific parts of the system.
 I remember my last company’s co-founder (who was also a Ruby engineer) using a hacky way for partitioning tables in Postgres 9.3.
 If you’ve used that version of Postgres vs Postgres 12+, you’d know that the current partitioning features didn’t even exist in that version.
 But at that time we didn’t have enough choices because we were pretty early stage and had limited exposure to good tech.
-Once it was no more scalable for us (at 38TB single Postgres database, when the cost was really huge), the team handling that system redesigned the same into a separate data layer that used a suitable technologies.
+Once it was no longer scalable for us and the cost became very high, the team handling that system redesigned the same into a separate data layer that used a suitable technologies.
 It’s very important to start stupid initially and satisfy the business needs so that you can sell whatever you made.
 For example, it would be hard to assume that YouTube used MySQL to begin with, and they made it work till a [massive scale](https://www.reddit.com/r/programming/comments/1d4u12d/how_youtube_was_able_to_support_249_billion_users/).

 2. Having large systems doesn’t mean that you have really large teams that run them in a monolith fashion.
 For example, Amazon’s [two pizza rule](https://aws.amazon.com/executive-insights/content/amazon-two-pizza-team/) is very popular in the software industry that says — *No team should be big enough that it would take more than two pizzas to feed them*. *Ideally, this is a team of less than 10 people: smaller teams minimize lines of communication and decrease overhead of bureaucracy and decision-making.* Also, because we’re talking about large teams and about Amazon, [this article](https://highscalability.com/behind-aws-s3s-massive-scale/) is a great reference.
-The most popular blob storage service, Amazon S3 alone is composed of more than 300 micro-services, and you cannot assume all the teams building them to come in a one giant standup thrice a week to talk about their work.
+The most popular blob storage service, Amazon S3 alone is composed of more than 300 micro-services, and you cannot assume all the teams building them to come in one giant standup thrice a week to talk about their work.
 It’s obvious that a lot of engineers and managers would be managing these services so that they can focus on specific areas.
 At the same time, it’s very easy to talk about good engineering management at that scale, than doing it efficiently.
 So I always appreciate how these large organisations remain agile and build massive applications for their customers.

 3. If your company is building really large systems, they also invest in building Internal tools so that developers in different teams follow same standards and do not reinvent the wheel for solving similar problems.
 In my previous role, I’ve worked in the developer productivity team for more than one year.
 As our team was scaling in strength and developers were breaking the system into microservices, we were building internal tools for configuration management and deployment so that we could easily deploy the applications to EC2 machines, dockers or kubernetes.
 We were required to support multiple deployment systems because we had not transitioned fully to kubernetes and different applications (both old and new) were getting deployed to different platforms.

 4. Not all the processes of large organisations make sense for small organisations, or for those organisations that are scaling to a larger one but I’d like to emphasize on one very important rule that impacts the success of projects — [Amazon’s Single threaded leadership principle](https://daily.stoa.com/newsletter/single-threaded-leadership).
 In startups, we generally don’t hire people as new initiatives begin.
 As a result, same set of people are juggling (and sometimes struggling) with multiple initiatives.
 If there are some gaps in the quality of delivered products, it’s acceptable to the leadership because they know that people are trying their best.
 With teams scaling to a larger strength, it is important to revisit this culture.
 If it is not acceptable going forward, it’s important to improve the team’s culture in a way where people are not overwhelmed with projects and whatever they deliver is of much better quality.
 The **Single Threaded Leadership** **Principle** might make some sense for the scaling organisation because at a specific point, teams might be catering enterprise clients where quality is very important.

-## **How do I hire people**
+## How do I hire people?

 I’ve been contributing to hiring efforts from my second year as a Software Engineer, where I use to take DSA round.
 I’ve taken hundreds of interviews since that time, which include the same for Engineers (junior / senior / lead), Managers, QAs and Devops.
 I personally believe that it’s very important to understand the candidate and their aspirations, rather than just throwing a problem in front of them and talking about it for an hour.
 Interviews of a candidate should happen in a way where each interview helps you to paint a clearer picture of their behaviour and skills rather than every round starting with the old “please introduce yourself” question.
 To hire anyone in future, I’d look for these things: